qwx9/notes/net/algorithms/graphs/introduction.md

 Using a fibonnaci heap can further drive complexity down asymptotically to O(m + nlogn) when the graph is dense, and for very dense graphs, a d-ary heap can run it in linear time.

+### Greedy algorithms

+Uses local optima.
+This is the case with Kruskal and Prim which both choose the minimum on each step to provide a hopefully optimal global solution.
+The choice of locally optimal solutions is termed *greedy choice property*.
+A greedy algorithm reduces each problem into a smaller one by making one greedy choice after another.
+Therefore it never reconsiders its choices, which is the main difference with dynamic programming, which is exhaustive and guaranteed to find a solution.
+Dynamic programming chooses according to all previous choices and may reconsider the path to a solution.

+A template of greedy algorithms is as follows:

+	while SOL is not complete,
+		x ← best element in remaining input
+		SOL ← SOL ∪ x
+		remove x from remaining input
+	return SOL

+Greedy algorithms are simple to express and implement, but do not guarantee optimal results for many problems.
+In the case of MST, both Prim and Kruskal can be proven to arrive at a globally optimal solution by choosing locally optimal solutions.

+A proof by induction (recurrence) works by proving a statement at step 1, and showing that if it holds at step i, it will hold at step i+1 as well, which proves it holds at any step.
+This can be used in Prim's case.

+#### Prim correctness

+	let G be a connected weighted graph. at every iteration, an edge (u,v) must be found that connects a vertex in a subgraph to an external vertex. since G is connex, there will always be a path to every vertex. let T be an MST of G. if T∗ = T, then T∗ is an MST. otherwise, let {u,v} ∉ T be the first edge added during construction of T∗, and let V´ be the set of vertices connected by the edges added before e. then u ∈ V´ and v ∉ V´ (or vice versa). since T is a spanning tree of G there is a path in T joining u and v. traversing the path, an edge e must exist connecting a vertex in V to one not in V. at the iteration when {u,v} was added to T∗, e could have been added instead but was not, therefore w(e) ≥ w({u,v}).
+	let T∗∗ be the graph obtained by removing e and adding {u,v} to T. then T∗∗ is connected, has the same number of edges as T, and w(T∗∗) ≤ w(T), therefore it is also an MST of G and contains {u,v}
+	and all edges added to it during construction of V. by recurrence, a spanning tree identical to T is obtained, therefore an MST.

+Proof by contradiction:

+	assume S is not minimum weight.
+	let V = (e₁,...,e₏) be the ordered sequence of edges chosen by Prim, and U a minimum-weight spanning tree containing edges from the longest possible prefix of V.

+	let eᵢ = {x,y} ∉ U be the first edge added to S, and let W = (e₁,...,eᵢ₋₁) be the set of vertices immediately before {x,y} is selected. it follows that W ∈ U while eᵢ ∉ U.

+	there must be a path x→y in U, so let {a,b} be the first edge on this path, with a ∈ W and b ∉ W. let T = U + {{x,y}} - {{a,b}}.
+	T is a spanning tree for G.

+	if w({a,b}) > w({x,y}), w(T) < w(U) which is impossible since U is an MST.

+	if w({a,b}) = w({x,y}), T is also an MST,
+	and since Prim has not selected {a,b} yet,
+	{a,b} ∉ W, which implies W ∪ eᵢ ∈ T,
+	which is a longer prefix of V than U contains, contradicting the definition of U.

+	if w({a,b}) < w({x,y}), {a,b} will be selected by the algorithm,
+	which contradicts the definition of {x,y}, the first edge added to S.

+	since all three cases are contradictions,
+	the original assumption that S is not an MST is invalid.
+	QED.

+### Exercises

+#### Produce an minimum weight connected subgraph with k vertices

+Consider a modified version of Prim:

+	let G = (V,E), s ∈ V a vertex and k an integer.
+	SOL ← ∅
+	A ← {s}
+	while |A| < k
+		{a,b} ← edge of minimum weight where a ∈ A and b ∉ A SOL ← SOL ∪ {{a,b}}
+		A ← A U {b}
+	return SOL

+If k = |V|, it is the equivalent of finding the MST of G.

+Does this produce a minimum-weight tree on k vertices?

+	As long as k ≤ |V|, then by definition, yes.
+	At each step we create a connected acyclic subgraph, ie. a tree.

+Is the algorithm correct?

+	Let T be a spanning tree of G with k vertices.
+	If k = |V|, s can be chosen at random since T is a spanning tree, and Prim's algorithm guarantees that T is an MST.
+	If k < |V|, there are multiple solutions for T, and the induced graph T can be of heigher weight depending on the choice of s.

+## Vertex cover